abhinavdayal/DepthMask/Readme.md

 ![net](enoderdecoder.png)

 Outcomes with MSE loss for Mask and SSIM for Depth are shown below.
 There was no overfitting and test loss was consistently below train loss.
+The results are blurred and this is because I am not using readily available sharper features during encoding in Resnet layer blocks as skip connections to the decoder part.
+However since I do not want these many parameters, I plan to create my own network in a different way but inspired  by Resnet and Unet.

 ![loss](enoderdecoder_loss.png)